-An Annual Report will be submitted each year in accordance with Section XVI of the Industrial Permit.
-Sampling results from the 2015-2016 reporting period indicated an NAL exceedance for copper and the Authority entered Level 1 status for that parameter beginning July 1, 2016.
+Sampling results from the 2015-2016 reporting period indicated an NAL exceedance for copper ,and SAN entered Level 1 status for that parameter beginning on July 1, 2016.
 The Authority also submitted an ERA Report because of this NAL copper exceedance.
 By the end of the 2016-2017 reporting period, sampling results indicated NAL exceedances for copper and zinc.
-Subsequently, the Authority entered Level 1 status for zinc and Level 2 status for copper, beginning July 1, 2017.
+Subsequently, SAN entered Level 1 status for zinc and Level 2 status for copper, beginning on July 1, 2017.
 An ERA Evaluation and Report was submitted for the Level 1 status for zinc.
-An ERA Action Plan was submitted for the Level 2 status for copper, and an ERA Technical Report will be submitted once all tasks in the Action Plan are completed.
-By the end of the 2017-2018 reporting period, sampling results indicated NAL exceedances for copper, zinc, BOD, and COD.
-Subsequently, the Authority entered Level 1 status for BOD and COD, and Level 2 status for copper and zinc, beginning July 1, 2018.
+An ERA Action Plan was submitted for the Level 2 status for copper, and an ERA Technical Report will be submitted in December 2025 once all tasks in the Action Plan are completed.
+By the end of the 2017-2018 reporting period, sampling results indicated NAL exceedances for copper and zinc, beginning July 1, 2018.
+An ERA Evaluation and Report was submitted for the Level 2 status for copper and zinc, beginning July 1, 2018.
 An ERA Evaluation and Report was submitted for the Level 1 status for BOD and COD.
-A revised ERA Action Plan was submitted for the Level 2 status for copper and was modified to incorporate zinc, and an extension request to the ERA Technical Report was submitted to allow time for all tasks in the Action Plan to be completed.
-For the monitoring years 2018-2019 and 2019-2020, sampling results indicated NAL exceedances for copper but no additional NAL exceedances for zinc, BOD, or COD.
-However, zinc will remain in Level 2 until requirements of the ERA Level 2 Technical Report extension are completed.
+A revised ERA Action Plan was submitted for the Level 2 status for copper and was modified to incorporate zinc, and two extension requests for the ERA Technical Report were submitted to allow time for all tasks in the Action Plan to be completed.
+For the monitoring years 2018-2019 and 2019-2020, sampling results indicated NAL exceedances for zinc,

+BOD, or COD.
+However, SAN will remain in Level 2 for zinc until requirements of the ERA Level 2 Technical Report extension are completed.
 COD and BOD concentrations were below the NAL for three storms in 2018-2019 and the consecutive first storm of the 2019-2020 monitoring season.
-As a result, both COD and BOD returned to baseline.
-Beginning July 1, 2020, the Authority remained in ERA Level 2 status for copper and zinc.
-Zinc did not exceed the NAL in the 2020-2021 reporting period but remains in ERA Level 2 status because the technical report has not yet been completed.
+As a result, SAN returned to Baseline status for both COD and BOD.
+Beginning on July 1, 2020, SAN remained in ERA Level 2 status for copper and zinc.
+Zinc concentrations did not exceed the NAL in the 2020-2021 reporting period, but SAN remains in ERA Level 2 status for these parameters because the technical report has not yet been completed.
 By the end of the 2020-2021 reporting period, sampling results indicated NAL exceedances for iron.
-Subsequently, the Authority entered Level 1 status for iron, and retained Level 2 status for copper and zinc beginning July 1, 2021.
-These reports are described in Sections 12.2.2.
+Subsequently, SAN entered Level 1 status for iron and remained in Level 2 status for copper and zinc beginning on July 1, 2021.
+By the end of the 2021-2022 reporting period, sampling results for copper, zinc, iron, and pH indicated NAL exceedances or SAN was already at ERA Level or Level 2 status for these parameters and was awaiting four consecutive storms with concentrations lower than NAL levels or completion of ERA actions to return to Baseline status.
+Three sites had instantaneous NAL exceedances for pH, and as a result SAN entered Level 1 status for pH.
+These reports are described in Section 12.2.2.